 Upcoming Events and Activities

-UPDATE: The 2020 Science, Technology and Human Rights Conference goes virtual!
+UPDATE: Register for the 2020 Science, Technology and Human Rights Virtual Conference!

 On October 22-23, 2020, the AAAS Science and Human Rights Coalition will host its first-ever virtual conference.
 Open to all who are interested in building connections across science, technology and human rights, the virtual format will include new opportunities for engagement.